 You may have difficulty finding these items or getting the proof you need to show they exist.
 Formal discovery procedures through litigation may help.
 For instance, you could require an affidavit from your spouse’s boss or employer.
 But you may also need to hire a forensic accountant or a private investigator.
 A forensic accountant is an accountant who is trained to look into accounting practices in order to gather evidence that can be used in court.

+Always document the family finances before filing for divorce.
 If you suspect that your spouse may attempt to hide assets, it’s best to start investigating your household and business finances before initiating divorce proceedings.
 Keep copies of important documents such as tax returns, bank account statements, and pay stubs outside the home if you’re still living with your spouse or partner.